 It’s always about the money, right?

-Forgive me for explaining this again, it just occurred to me that the drone photography market and DSLR market are fairly similar right now. $500 is a good starter machine, $1000 is high-end consumer products, then $2000+ is where the professionals live.
+For the most part, the drone photography market and DSLR market are fairly similar right now. $500 is a good starter machine, $1000 is a high-end consumer product, then $2000+ is where the professionals live.
 You know there are $300,000 drones out there, right?

 Best drones by use-case